aarondill/github-actions/README.md

 # Github Actions

-This repo contains my personal github action.
-Just copy the contents into the /.github/ directory and push.
+This repo contains my personal github actions.
+Just copy the .github/workflows/\* into the /.github/workflows directory and push.

+Note that this repo has actions disabled so they don't run.